Destiny's Child: 1997–2000: Breakthrough and lineup changes

 Destiny's Child first charted in November 1997 with "No, No, No", the lead single from their self-titled debut album, which was released in the United States on February 17, 1998, featuring productions by Tim & Bob, Rob Fusari, Jermaine Dupri, Wyclef Jean, Dwayne Wiggins and Corey Rooney.
 Destiny's Child peaked at number sixty-seven on the Billboard 200 and number fourteen on the Billboard Top R&B/Hip-Hop Albums.
 It managed to sell over one million copies in the United States, earning a platinum certification by the Recording Industry Association of America (RIAA).
 The remix version to "No, No, No", reached number one on the Billboard Hot R&B/Hip-Hop Singles & Tracks and number three on the Billboard Hot 100.
 Its follow-up single, "With Me Part 1" failed to reproduce the success of "No, No, No".
 Meanwhile, the group featured on a song from the soundtrack album of the romantic drama Why Do Fools Fall in Love and "Get on the Bus" had a limited release in Europe and other markets.
 In 1998, Destiny's Child garnered three Soul Train Lady of Soul awards including Best New Artist for "No, No, No".
 Later that year, the group was featured in an episode of the TV sitcom Smart Guy.
-Knowles considered their debut successful but not huge, claiming as a neo soul record it was too mature for the group at the time.
+Beyoncé considered their debut successful but not huge, claiming as a neo soul record it was too mature for the group at the time.

 After the success of their debut album, Destiny's Child re-entered the studio quickly, bringing in a new lineup of producers, including Kevin "She'kspere" Briggs and Rodney Jerkins.
 Coming up with The Writing's on the Wall, they released it on July 27, 1999, and it eventually became their breakthrough album.
 The Writing's on the Wall peaked at number five on the Billboard 200 and number two on R&B chart in early 2000.
 "Bills, Bills, Bills" was released in 1999 as the album's lead single and reached the top spot of the Billboard Hot 100, becoming their first US number-one single.
 The Writing's on the Wall has been credited as Destiny's Child's breakthrough album, spurring their career and introducing them to a wider audience.